V4Fire/Client/src/components/friends/module-loader/README.md

 ## Usage

-The module API is designed to use with [[AsyncRender]].
+The module API is designed for use with [[AsyncRender]].
-For instance, you can dynamically require dependencies when it needed and render a fragment that uses these modules asynchronously.
+For example, you can dynamically require dependencies when needed and render a fragment that uses these modules asynchronously.

 ```
 /// Don't forget to declare where to mount dynamically rendered fragments